West Memphis, Arkansas: Crime

 West Memphis tends to have crime levels considerably above the national average.
 For the year of 2006, the violent crime index was 1989.3 violent crimes committed per 100,000 residents.
 The national average was 553.5 crimes committed per 100,000 residents.
 For 2008, the total murder risk for the city was over two and a half times the United States average, the same applied when compared to the Arkansas state average.
 Other forms of crime were roughly the same with the exception of larceny which was slightly above the national average.
 While the crime within West Memphis is typically high, it is relatively average when compared with its far larger neighbor Memphis, the same applies to other cities throughout the same region of the South.

 Economy

 Primarily because of its central location and transportation infrastructure, West Memphis has become a hub for distribution and assembly operations.
 Healthcare is a noteworthy component of the city's economy, including Baptist Memorial Hospital – Crittenden, various clinics, medical suppliers, and nursing homes located in town.

 The city lies at the point where two of the nation's most heavily traveled interstate highways, Interstate 40 and Interstate 55, intersect with the Mississippi River (a major cargo waterway) and large rail-lines operated by BNSF and Union Pacific.
+In particular, the Port of West Memphis, owned by the city and slightly south of city center along the Mississippi River, is a deepwater port and facilitates transloading among trucks, barges and trains.
+It is served by the West Memphis Base Railroad, a three-mile branch line that allows Union Pacific to reach customers at the Port.

 Cable television, internet and digital phone service is offered through Comcast.
 AT&T provides telephone and internet service.